Self-Care Is Every Bit As Important As Clinical Care

 Doctors are a key member of a proper healthcare team, and rightfully so.
 Doctors are here to help.
 They have a wealth of knowledge (especially a specialist, like an endocrinologist for diabetes), are very well educated on how our bodies work, and can diagnose and treat diseases such as diabetes.
 Without doctors, people with diabetes couldn't expect to live long.
 But, here's why your doctor can't be responsible for your whole diabetes management plan.

 Doctors don't know everything.

 If you see a primary care physician for your diabetes, chances are she is also working with thousands of other patients with various health conditions throughout the year.
-There’s no way for one person to be up to date with all the latest information and technology for every condition, especially when it comes to a condition as complex as diabetes.
+There's no way for one person to be up to date with all the latest information and technology for every condition, especially when it comes to a condition as complex as diabetes.
 We are constantly learning new things about diabetes through research and clinical trials, not to mention the speed of diabetes technology development.
-It is up to us, the patient, to be informed and talk to the doctor about treatments that interest us.
+It is up to us, the patients, to be informed and talk to our doctors about treatments that interest us.

 Doctors don't know how diabetes feels to you

 Diabetes affects our bodies from head to toe.
 While your doctor may know the physiology of diabetes, he can't know how it feels to you.
 He knows how to treat the effects, but not how those treatments impact an individual's mental health, a crucial yet under-treated part of diabetes health.

 Doctors don't hover over you